Monash-FIT3170/CUMA/README.md

 `npm run dev`

-The command tracks changed to both front-end and back-end and automatically reloads any changes made.
+The command tracks changed and automatically reloads any changes made, mostly on backend and api calls.

-Currently the web opens to "index.html" automatically.

-## Running Server Only

-`npm run dev:server`

-To run only the server (auto-reloading on changes).

-## Running Frontend Only

-`npm run dev:front`

-To run only the frontend with live-server.

 ## Production Mode
 `npm run server`